poolup-devs/poolup_backend/README.md

 ---
 ### Get all reviews
 GET request
-- Get all reviews received by a user
+- Get all reviews received by a user with pagination beginning with 0

 **params/body**

-username
+username, pageNum

 **example**